 The ancestors of the name Clyvelynd date back to the Anglo-Saxon

 tribes of Britain.
-The name is derived from when the Clyvelynd family lived in Cleveley, a small hamlet in Ormesby in the county of Yorkshire.
+The name is derived from when the Clyvelynd family lived in Cleveley or Cleveland-Port, hamlets in the parish of Ormesby, union of Guisborough in Yorkshire

 Early Origins of the Clyvelynd family